 Building a Portfolio That Demonstrates New Field Capability

-Building portfolio items before applying requires finding opportunities to do the actual work of the new field: CloudColleague task completions, volunteer projects for community organisations, personal projects that solve a real problem and produce a visible output, coursework projects completed to a professional standard and polished for public presentation, and pro bono work for small businesses or not-for-profit organisations in exchange for a case study and reference.
-The portfolio item is the output.
-The professional reference from the client, organisation, or supervisor who commissioned or oversaw the work is the credibility anchor that makes the output a genuine hiring credential.
+Building portfolio items before applying requires finding opportunities to do actual work in the new field.
+CloudColleague task completions are one practical starting point.
+Volunteer projects for community organisations are another.
+Personal projects that solve a real problem and produce a visible output also count.
+Coursework projects completed to a professional standard and polished for public presentation are worth including.
+Pro bono work for small businesses or not-for-profit organisations in exchange for a case study and reference rounds out the options.

 How to Write a Career Change Resume That Reframes Your Experience?